vkostyanetsky/RCloneAbuser/README.md

 ## 🤨 Well, how to use it?

-First of all, you need to install `rclone` in case if it is not installed yet:
+First of all, you need to install `rclone` in case if it is not installed yet.
+For instance, this is how to do it for Windows:

 ```commandline
 winget install Rclone.Rclone